ExcaliburZero/christopher-randall-wells.divshot.io/_posts/2015-06-19-first-programming-language.markdown

 A language can be simple in a few different ways.
 Perhaps the more important such ways are through its visual simplicity and syntax specificity.

 The visual simplicity of a programming language refers to how simple a programming language looks visually.
 Visually simplistic programming languages will use less, more straight forward code than other less visually simplistic programming languages.
-Starting with a more visually simplistic programming language will help to make learning to programming seem less intimidating, and thus make it more likely for one to pick up programming.
+Starting with a more visually simplistic programming language will help to make learning to program seem less intimidating, and thus make it more likely for one to pick up programming.

 In general to determine the visual simplicity of a programming language your best bet is to use the Hello World test.
 Check how many lines it takes to write a program that simply prints out the classic "Hello World".
 If it takes more than a few lines to do so, then the language is probably not simplistic enough to make a good first programming language.